framedsc/Sitesource/markdown/GeneralGuides/relit.md

 ## Shadow Bias
 At 0, shadows will start at their caster surface but there will be many self-shadowing artifacts.
 With larger values, shadows will start further from their caster and there won't be self-shadowing artifacts but the object might appear to fly or float above a surface.

-In general, if the light is close to the object that's shadowed, setting this to a lower value gives sharper shadows and no banding.
+In general, if the light is close to the object that's being occluded, setting this to a lower value gives sharper shadows and no banding.

 ## Shadow Blur
 It's actually "Shadow Variance".
 Using a value of 0 will give you very defined shadows, but sometimes some can be very blocky (especially with self-shadow casting), and introducing a bit of "variance" could help.